 How Do I Schedule The Date For My Exam?

 First, review your Study Plan so that you can plan correctly for your exam.
-Visit the CPLP Certification Handbook for more information about the knowledge exam and skills application exam.
+Review your CPLP Certification Handbook for more information about the knowledge exam and skills application exam.
 A few key details include:

 Where Do I Take The Exam?

 ATD’s testing partner has locations across the U.S. and Canada, and in several countries internationally.
-See the CPLP Testing Locations for details.
+See this page for a list of testing centers.

 What Happens If I Fail The Exam?